Edgar Miller (artist): A fulfilling family life and a darling of the design world

-The early 1950s finds Miller and his family living in an 18-room mansion overlooking Lake Michigan on Chicago’s north side: "That’s where the family of Edgar Miller lives and works in a crazy quilt pattern incomprehensible to ordinary mortals.
-They are artists, the whole family of them.
-Edgar and his wife and their two sons and his mother-in-law and their teacher of Chinese.
-Yes, they all study Chinese together.
-And Malayan and Bengalese.
-While the boys hook rugs and the elders print textiles." - George Murray, in the Chicago American, 1957.
-Norman Miller, known as Skippy, was a natural artist like his father, and Edgar held exhibits of his art.
+The early 1950s finds Miller and his family living in an 18-room mansion overlooking Lake Michigan on Chicago's north side: Norman Miller, known as Skippy, was a natural artist like his father, and Edgar held exhibits of his art.
 Jean Sibelius, the Finnish composer, was an admirer of Skippy's work and once wrote him a fan letter.

 Around that time, Edgar mostly focused on ecclesiastical work, creating many new stained-glass windows for churches, temples and hospitals.
 In 1950, he was hired by the Container Corporation of America to design a poster for its Great Ideas of Western Man series.
 Then a series of new commissions: murals depicting Chicago history for the Chicago Title and Trust Company, barbecue scenes for a Fred Harvey restaurant, foyer and bar murals for the Palmer House hotel, a company history of the Hudson Pulp and Paper Corporation, and several sculptural projects for Jo Mead Designs.
 Notably, in 1954 he was commissioned by the Standard Club to design two sets of glass doors and four murals.
 The murals were carved onto large black linoleum panels.
 In 1959, Miller was hired to produce murals for the Marco Polo Club in the Waldorf-Astoria in New York City.
 Back in Chicago, he designed sculptures for the new United States Gypsum Building.
 The second Love Through the Ages mural was painted at the Tavern Club in 1961; the first one was taken down and cut up into about eighty paintings which were sold to raise money for the club.